AKST/analysis-notebook/rfc/011-microeconomics-model.md

 All of the above is quite simple in isolation, but together it starts to get confusing.
 I need to figure out the structure and order of things.
+Here are some delimmas

+### Scenario were I am exporting

+-